Hard Red Winter Wheat Berries Recipes: From Pantry to Plate

 • The Add-on: Crumble in some feta cheese or add a can of chickpeas for extra protein.

 • Why it works: The hard red winter wheat berries act as a sturdy base.
 They absorb the lemon and garlic without becoming soggy.
-It’s a great way to use up whatever vegetables are lingering in your crisper drawer.

 3. Savory Wheat Berry "Risotto" (Wheat-otto)